AnhCaooo/energy-compliance/privacy-policy/privacy-policy.md

 - **Email address**
 - **Username** (no specific requirements)

-Your password is securely encrypted and stored via [Supabase Auth](https://supabase.com/auth).
+Your password is securely encrypted and stored via **[Supabase Auth](https://supabase.com/auth)**.

 ### B. Usage Data
-We collect anonymous app usage data, including:
+We collect anonymous app usage data, which may include information linked to your account (such as a user ID) to analyze app interactions, improve functionality, and ensure app stability.
-- App interactions and features you use
-- Device information such as operating system and model
+This data is not shared with advertisers or third parties.
 This helps us improve the app experience and ensure stability.

 ### C. Feedback
 You may submit feedback, report bugs, or suggest features.
 This input may be stored along with your account to help us respond and improve the app.

+### D. Advertising Data
+We use **[Google AdMob](https://admob.google.com/home/)** to display advertisements in the app.
+AdMob may collect device identifiers and interaction data to provide personalized ads.
+We do not share personal user information such as email addresses with AdMob for ad targeting.

 ---